asztell/react-class-node-redux-ts/README.md

 4. use query params for non private user selections
 5. use error boundaries
 6. use Jest for unit testing

+## NICE TO HAVE

-7. use testcafe to add integration testing
+1. use testcafe to add integration testing